Independent African news, markets, culture and politics.

 Amazon to lay off some 30,000 corporate employees

-The decision to downsize is part of Amazon’s efforts to reorganize and become more lean, allowing the company to capitalize on opportunities presented by artificial intelligence.
-During the Covid-19 pandemic, Amazon, like many technology firms, hired aggressively to meet the surge in demand for online deliveries and digital services.
-However, with the pandemic’s impact subsiding, the company is reassessing its staffing needs.
+The decision is part of Amazon’s effort to reorganize and become leaner, allowing the company to capitalize on opportunities presented by artificial intelligence.
+During the Covid‑19 pandemic, Amazon, like many technology firms, hired aggressively to meet the surge in demand for online deliveries and digital services.
+With the pandemic’s impact now subsiding, the company is reassessing its staffing needs.
+In June, CEO Andy Jassy hinted at the impending cuts, saying the firm would need fewer employees in certain roles and more in others.
+The announcement follows reports that Amazon plans to use robots and automated systems to replace up to 600,000 jobs over the next eight years.

 Scroll to Top